- Industry trends in digital banking

 Multi-cloud adoption for consistent digital experience

-In 2022, banks invested more in transferring their systems to the cloud.
+Banks invested more in transferring their systems to the cloud recently.
 According to a Genpact study, CIOs in the banking industry found that “re-platforming apps to operate in the cloud” helped their organizations to adapt to modern trends.
 Banks are increasingly integrating with public clouds to address the difficulties of app modernization and digital workspace, attracted by their flexibility and unlimited scalability.
 Multi and hybrid clouds allow current apps to communicate with traditional banking systems for a responsive and seamless customer experience.
-Multi-cloud and hybrid clouds also provide the flexibility to meet various regulatory needs.
+Multi-clouds and hybrid clouds also provide the flexibility to meet various regulatory needs.
 On the other hand, the poll notices that banks are taking steps to limit risks associated with using external cloud technology.

 AI and chatbots help banks improve their client relationships

 AI-powered chatbots will be capable of handling a wide range of tasks.
 For instance, chatbots often specialize in accessing a user’s financial information.
-They can recommend things that would benefit them, such as upgrading their current credit card or starting a new savings account.
+They can recommend things that would benefit them, such as upgrading their current credit card or starting a new savings account, as we have previously written in our JavaScript AI overview.
 Chatbots aren’t the only application of AI.
 Other AI apps being investigated by banks include virtual assistants that can manage customer requests via speech or text-based chats, as well as “simulations of physical bank offices that customers cannot physically access.”

 AI will continue to expand.
 Artificial intelligence will most likely remain a popular tool for digital banking in the future.
 AI can assist a bank in developing a more secure system for its clients.
 It can help understand clients’ needs and offer real-time solutions.
-The majority of financial institutions have solid plans in place for integrating technology into their operations, and many have already begun testing multiple applications.
+Most financial institutions have robust strategies in place to integrate technology into their operations, with many already underway in testing multiple applications.

-The digital banking trends for 2022 indicate that real-time AI-based bots will be used to collect data on consumer preferences.
-Financial marketers can use this data and advanced analytics to offer predictable personalization and improve their service.
+The digital banking trends for 2024 indicate that real-time AI-based bots will be used to collect data on consumer preferences.
+By leveraging this data and advanced analytics, financial marketers can enhance their services and provide personalized experiences that are more targeted and predictable.
 A bank can use AI to understand its clients’ wants better, find and give data-backed solutions for these issues, and conduct quicker assessments to be more efficient.

 Biometric security technology

-With the convenience of digital banking comes a greater demand for safer web information access technologies.
-In the next few years, biometric security will be a disruptive banking trend to follow.
+The increasing demand for secure web information accompanies the convenience of digital banking, driving the development of advanced access technologies.
+During the next few years, biometric security will be a disruptive banking trend to follow.
 Biometric technology scans validate physiological traits such as fingerprints, facial features, speech patterns, and more, which are used to identify a person.
-As a result, HSBC, one of the world’s major banking and financial services companies, will likely embrace the digital banking trend through 2023 and beyond.
+As a result, HSBC, one of the world’s major banking and financial services companies, will likely embrace the digital banking trend through 2024 and beyond.
+That’s another logical step to biometric security provided by the company.
 Since the launch of their client voice authentication technology, HSBC has seen a 50% reduction in banking fraud.

 Blockchain

-Blockchain technology will be increasingly used in digital banking.
-Financial institutions will likely migrate their Authentication and Customer Due Diligence operations to decentralized platforms in 2023 as digital identities become more widely adopted.
+Blockchain trends will be increasingly used in digital banking.
+Financial institutions will likely migrate their Authentication and Customer Due Diligence operations to decentralized platforms in 2024 as digital identities become more widely adopted.
 Customers’ data will be stored on distributed ledgers, allowing for more effective identity verification, lower data storage costs, and greater data protection mechanisms.

 Platforms for blockchain-based transaction processing are being developed.
-More blockchain-based transaction processing technologies are predicted to be available at the end of 2023.
-Blockchain-based transaction processing platforms, on the other hand, will be seen as complements rather than replacements for existing systems.
+More blockchain-based transaction processing technologies are predicted to be available at the end of 2024.
+Blockchain-based transaction processing platforms, however, will likely be viewed as supplementary technology to existing systems rather than outright replacements.

 Fast digital banking service

 Financial institutions made rash decisions in crisis mode when COVID-19 hit.
-Both trendy technologies and new procedures were developed and deployed to make remote working a reality.
-Banks and credit unions need to find ways to maintain the focus on speed of delivery as the industry recovers from crisis mode.
+Both trendy IT technologies and new procedures were developed and deployed to make remote working a reality.
+Banks and credit unions experienced an urgent need to find ways to maintain the focus on speed of delivery as the industry recovers from crisis mode.

 Automation to use finances efficiently

-There are still businesses and banks that rely heavily on human data entry.
-Instead of developing a strategy, high management checks manual work.
-Managers should make strategic decisions rather than manually creating and reviewing reports.
+Despite the prevalence of businesses and banks relying on human data entry, there is a growing need to develop strategies that reduce dependence on manual work.
+Managers should focus on making strategic decisions rather than spending valuable time creating and reviewing reports manually.
 Automation and digital solutions can help banks save money, boost efficiency, and free up time for future innovation.
 More traditional financial institutions are likely to implement automated solutions for daily tasks, including back-office services and customer relations.

 Banking app intuitive design and usability